dakshit/upes-academics/README.md

 	You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Please see the file called LICENSE for more details.
+Please see the file called LICENSE.txt for more details.

 [1]: https://play.google.com/store/apps/details?id=com.shalzz.attendance
 [2]: https://github.com/nhaarman/ListViewAnimations